celerity/celerity-runtime/docs/pitfalls.md

 Celerity tasks submitted to the `celerity::distr_queue` are executed _asynchronously_ at a later point in time.
-This means that the stack surrounding a Celerity command group function or master-access function might have been unwound by the time it is being called.
+This means that the stack surrounding a Celerity command group function might have been unwound by the time it is being called.

 For this reason Celerity by default enforces that tasks only capture